pgupta500/CS50/README.md

 # CS50
-Homework from David Malan's CS50
+Programs and assignments from David Malan's CS50